Morgan 3-Wheeler: Technical

 The 3 Wheeler was initially said to have a Harley-Davidson Screaming Eagle V-twin engine and a Mazda 5-speed manual transmission, and was estimated to deliver 115 hp at the rear wheel.
 However, there was a surprise when the prototype that was shown at Geneva had an S&S engine.
 Production three-wheelers turned out to have S&S engines.
 The kerb weight was originally estimated to be less than 500 kg, but the final weight was tested at 550 kg (1,212 lb).
 The acceleration from zero to 60 mph was estimated by Morgan as 4.5 seconds, with an (estimated) top speed of 115 mph.
 The three-wheeler was homologated as a motorcycle in the United States.

 Orders and deliveries

 The company states that 850 deposits have been taken since the announcement in 2011.
 Customer deliveries began in Europe in February 2012.
 USA deliveries were in June 2012, when the first imported three-wheeler was displayed in New York City and at the Greenwich Concours d'Elegance.

-Appearance on Top Gear
+Appearances on Top Gear

 The Morgan 3 Wheeler was featured in a Series 18 episode of UK motoring show Top Gear where presenter Richard Hammond picked the Morgan 3 Wheeler in a comparison of track-day cars.
 The 3 Wheeler won the "Not-A-Car of the Year 2011" in Top Gear.

 Successor model

-The current generation model of the Morgan 3 Wheeler will end production sometime in 2021 with a run-out version called the P101.
-It is expected to be replaced with the next generation successor in 2022.
+The current generation model of the Morgan 3 Wheeler ended production in summer 2021 with a run-out version called the P101.
+It was replaced by the Morgan Super 3 in 2022.